 Aside from her success in using CBD for aura-related nausea, Jaime has found Axon CBD has helped her sleep better and feel more calm.
 She has experienced fewer vestibular issues while taking it.
 (Vestibular problems can affect the inner ear and balance, causing dizziness.)
 Those benefits, along with the absence of bad side effects, lead Jaimee to recommend it.

 “CBD really does work for migraine-related nausea…I recommend taking it at bedtime to promote restful sleep.
 Additionally, a couple of droppers under the tongue when experiencing acute nausea during the aura phase of migraine is incredibly helpful.”

-Specific data is somewhat limited, due to small sample sizes and simple lack of study on CBD alone (as opposed to medicinal marijuana as a whole).
-As referenced earlier, pure CBD oil hasn’t been studied for its effects on migraine specifically, but has shown promise for migraine relief in conjunction with THC.
-In the meantime, we do have some promising clinical data about how CBD and medical marijuana might affect chronic pain and other conditions.
+As we mentioned earlier, pure CBD oil hasn’t been studied for its effects on migraine specifically, but has shown promise for migraine relief in conjunction with THC.
+The following studies date back several years, but show a track record of promising clinical data.
+These studies document how CBD and medical marijuana might affect chronic pain and other conditions.
 For example:

 - In 2016, a survey conducted by Pharmacotherapy indicated that “medical marijuana” (though isolated CBD was not part of this study) may reduce the frequency of migraine headaches.
 In this study, users reported a reduction in migraines from 10.4 down to 4.6 per month.